A And T Well Pumps Raleigh

 • A hole in the pressure tank or the mechanisms are going out in it.

 • Iron bacteria buildup in the pipes could be slowing down water pressure.
 This is common if your water is high in iron.
-Check to see if the problem is affecting all faucets - if not, it may be a localized problem.
+Check to see if the problem is affecting all faucets - if not, it may be a localized issue.

-Air Is "Spitting" from the Faucet
+#3 - Air Is "Spitting" from the Faucet

 What it could be: